-Despite being a respectable two-hour drive from downtown Seattle, the Mount Pilchuck Lookout trail remains one of the most popular from the city.
+Despite a respectable two-hour drive from downtown Seattle, the Mount Pilchuck Lookout trail remains one of the most popular from the city.
 Legions of hikers ascend this mountain every day of the year, in part because of the rewarding views offered in such a relatively short hike.
-But while it's only 2.7 miles to the top of Mount Pilchuck, don't let the short distance distract you from the difficulty of the 2,300 feet of elevation gain doesn't necessarily make it an easy hike.
+But while it's only 2.7 miles to the top of Mount Pilchuck, the 2,300 feet of elevation gain doesn't necessarily make it an easy hike.

-The Grand Forest, a short ferry ride away from Seattle on Bainbridge Island, is a family-friendly getaway into a place that lives up to its name.
-Featuring three distinct parcels of land: East, West, and North Grand Forest, each area has its own acreage and trail system.
+On Bainbridge Island, a short ferry ride away from Seattle, the Grand Forest is a family-friendly place to explore that lives up to its name.
+It features three distinct parcels of land: East, West, and North Grand Forest, each with its own acreage and trail system.
 The East and West regions are connected by the popular Hilltop Trail.

 Approximately eight miles of trails lie within these three areas, and every step of the way displays beautiful, big trees such as cedars, firs, and maples.
-The terrain is easily navigated by every member of the family in the Grand Forest, and leashed dogs are welcome on the trail.
+The terrain has some undulations but is mostly flat.
+Signposts throughout help navigate the spiderwebbing trail system.
+Leashed dogs are welcome on the trail.

 Address: 9752 Miller Road NE, Bainbridge Island, Washington